profile pic

 1. Users intent.

-2. Whether the event is in past or future.
+2. Whether the event is in the past or future.

 Let's consider the simpler case.
 Past events.
-This is where you record timestamp for when something happened in the past.
-For example, time of birth, or when a purchase was made.
-Recording them as UTC timestamp makes sense.
-But also, depending on what the user is expecting, you might want to keep a record of timezone.
-E.g for a global app, to understand local daily rhythms, it would have to differentiate events based on the region the event happened in.
-For many applications, you can save users timezone in their profile configuration and convert UTC timestamps to civil time, while rendering the UI. but what if user travels and uses your service?
-It's a decision you have to make, based on your application and users expectations.
+This is where you record the timestamp for when something happened in the past.
+For example, the time of birth, or when a purchase was made.
+Recording them as UTC timestamps makes sense.
+But also, depending on what the user is expecting, you might want to keep a record of the time zone.
+For example, for a global app, to understand local daily rhythms, it would have to differentiate events based on the region the event happened in.
+For many applications, you can save users' time zone in their profile configuration and convert UTC timestamps to civil time, while rendering the UI.
+But what if a user travels and uses your service?
+It's a decision you have to make, based on your application and users' expectations.

 Next, future events.
 Timestamps for future events are more complicated.
-Because the offset could change (as we discussed earlier).
+Because the offset could change.
 For future events, it's important to understand if the user is expecting civil time.
 For example, if you are a school, you have to respect their civil time.
-Schools might have 8am as their opening time.
-And might keep it through DST changes (in other words, restaurants open at 8am based on civil time).
-Again, you have to think carefully about your applications and users expectations.
-And if your user expects local time, you might even have to save the time within day, for the Time Zone, and do arithmetic to get what user is expecting.
+Schools might have 8 a.m. as their opening time.
+And it might keep it through DST changes (in other words, restaurants open at 8 a.m. based on civil time).
+Again, you have to think carefully about your applications and users' expectations.
+And if your user expects local time, you might even have to save the time within the day, for the time zone, and do arithmetic to get what the user is expecting.

 Few cases